How To Set Up And Use WordPress Permalinks

 Instead of this …

-Using post name permalinks helps search engines and visitors understand what the post is about
+Using post name permalinks helps readers understand what your page is about

-(Using permalinks helps visitors and search engines understand what the page is about)
+(Using permalinks helps readers and search engines understand what your post is about)

 “Pretty” permalinks, or SEO-friendly URLs, are created by adding one or more ‘tags’ in the Custom Structure field:

-• %postname% – A correctly formatted version of the post title.
-For example, if your post title is ”Ten Signs That You’re About To Get Fired From Your Job!”, the postname tag will convert this into “ten-signs-that-youre-about-to-get-fired-from-your-job” (all lower case characters and punctuation symbols deleted) in the URL.
-Tip: You can edit the wording in your post title in the post slug field on the Add/Edit Post/Page screens.
+• %postname% – A sanitized version of your post title.
+For example, if your post title is ”Ten Signs That You’re About To Get Fired From Your Job!”, the postname tag will convert this into “ten-signs-that-youre-about-to-get-fired-from-your-job” (all lower case letters and removed punctuation marks) in the URL.
+Tip: You can edit the URL text in the post slug field on the Add/Edit Post/Page screens.

 • %category% – A correctly formatted version of the category name.
 Nested sub-categories appear as nested directories in the URI (Uniform Resource Identifier – the string of characters used in the URL).
 Tip: You can edit this text in the category slug field in the New/Edit Category screens.